 Non-Automatic Enrollment: If you are not automatically being enrolled, you will need to take steps to get properly enrolled in Original Medicare.
 This is typically done in the 3-month period immediately before the month you turn 65.
 By enrolling during this 3-month period your Medicare coverage will begin on time (the first of the month you turn 65).
 If not enrolling in Medicare during this 3-month period, you will have a delayed start date for Medicare.

-If you wait to enroll in Part B because you or your spouse are working and have group health coverage through an employer, you are allowed to enroll during a Special Enrollment Period.
+If you are on a group plan through your employer, you will need to enroll in Medicare before that coverage ends.
+If you wait to enroll in Part B, you are allowed to enroll during a Special Enrollment Period.
 You can sign up for Part B during the 8-month period that begins the month after the employer plan coverage ends, or when the employment ends (whichever is first).